PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 In truth, if you'd been given the kind of attention as a child that

-panic attacks now.
+wouldn't be wrestling with panic or anxiety attacks now.

 you ever heard yourself exclaim, "whatever!"

 in reference to a situation or person you're struggling with?
 When